awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `getEffectivePolicies(input:completion:)`

 Gets a list of the policies that have an effect on the authorization behavior of the specified device when it connects to the IoT device gateway.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">GetEffectivePolicies action.
+Requires permission to access the [GetEffectivePolicies](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func getEffectivePolicies(input: GetEffectivePoliciesInput, completion: @escaping (ClientRuntime.SdkResult<GetEffectivePoliciesOutputResponse, GetEffectivePoliciesOutputError>) -> Void)